 Worldschooling can be a sustainable lifestyle.
 Our Pop-Up Hub itineraries revolve around local offerings that are easy on the pocket book, teaching you a way to authentically explore and connect without major attraction fees.

-There are no rules to defining a worldschooler.
-Maybe you slow travel, seek residence in a foreign country, only travel domestically during school breaks or have a whirlwind around-the-world trip planned.
+Worldschoolers come in many different flavors: Maybe you slow travel, seek residence in a foreign country, only travel domestically during school breaks, or have a whirlwind around-the-world trip planned.
 Perhaps you’re just curious about worldschooling.
 Guess what -- you qualify!

 The important part is we’ve found you and you’ve found us!
 Come join us, you're more than welcome.